louwrentius/procurve-watch/README.md

 1. clone this project,
 2. install 'sshpass' (like apt-get install sshpass),
 3. set username password, email address and other settings in etc/procurve-watch.conf,
-4. edit switches/(somefilename).txt and add the domain name or IP-address of your switches (one per line),
+4. edit switches/(somefilename) and add the domain name or IP-address of your switches (one per line),
 5. run 'procurve-watch'.

+### organising your switches

+You can create a directory structure under the 'switches' folder.
+For example, you can create folders for different sites.
+The folder structure you create here will be mimicked in the configs folder so you can quickly navigate to the appropriate switch configuration backup.

 ### Monitor changes